Saghen/Virtus-Capital-Website/README.md

 # Virtus-Capital-Website
-Development of the Virtus Capital website.
+Development of the Tri Virtus website.